Pieter07/my-website/_pages/about.md

   - /about.html
 ---

-## Current

-I worked at Momentum-Metropolitan as an Insights Specialist.
+I work at Momentum-Metropolitan as an Insights Specialist.
 During my tenure at the company, I have learned how to: design bussiness processes, engage with stakeholders, plan and implement change management and build big data models which add business value.

 ## Likes and Interests